MandyK347/alx_html_css/css_advanced/README.md

 The primary goal of this project is to leverage advanced CSS techniques to design a visually appealing and responsive webpage for SmileSchool.
-You'll receive design specifications through a Figma file, which should be adhered to closely.
-This project will enhance your foundational HTML skills by emphasizing the visual aspects of the webpage through CSS.
+Received design specifications through a Figma file, which should be adhered to closely.

 Here are the specific objectives: